cesardushime/Email-Automation/README.md

-I'd be glad to help you craft a READMe description for your Python code using GitHub markdown, while keeping sensitive information hidden:

-**Here's the READMe description:**

 **Python Email Sending Script**

 This script demonstrates how to send an email using Python's `smtplib` and `email` modules.
 It utilizes a secure connection with SSL for enhanced security.